terodox/terodox.tech/content/posts/2022-02-21--resize-observer/index.md

 ### Execution skips

 We can also force our system to skip executions if they are happening too close together.
-This allows our redraw rate to stay higher even if out execution is taking longer than 16.7ms.
+This allows our redraw rate to stay higher even if our execution is taking longer than 16.7ms.

 ```javascript
 const functionToExecute = (entries) => { /* Some code to execute */ };